Stop by and let us help you find your purr-fect match!

 All pets surrendered to the MD SPCA must pass health and behavior testing in order to go up for adoption.
 Dogs receive a behavior evaluation upon arrival to the shelter and a medical test following intake.
 Cats receive a medical test following intake, and a behavior evaluation after being in the shelter for at least one day.
 During intake, an Admissions Coordinator collects information on the pet to help us place the pet in an appropriate home, and has the owner sign paperwork transferring ownership of the pet to the Maryland SPCA.
 Depending on the pet’s specific circumstances, the owner may be offered the option to reclaim the pet if he or she does not pass the testing, or does not adjust well to the shelter environment.

-If you have any questions about the process of surrending your pet, or about the requirements, please contact our Admissions Department at 410-235-8826 x100 or by email at email@example.com.
+To discuss surrendering your pet and to schedule an appointment, please contact our Admissions Department at 410-235-8826 x100 or by email at [email protected].

 Sign up to get more information about news and events at the MD SPCA.